-In our second post in the series on ‘Are we at the tipping point for global biometric payment card adoption?’, David Orme, SVP of Sales and Marketing at IDEX Biometrics, discusses contactless payments as a new weapon in the age of coronavirus.
+In our second post in the series on ‘Are we at the tipping point for global biometric payment card adoption?’, IDEX Biometrics discusses contactless payments as a new weapon in the age of coronavirus.

 Both banknotes and coins can carry coronavirus, but there is less public trust in electronic commerce and banking.
 Contactless cards that confirm the identity of their rightful owner are about to solve both problems.

 Early in the Covid-19 outbreak, the World Health Organization (WHO) and the European Banking Authority (EBA) both urged the world’s governments to discourage cash.
 Few things pass through more hands as quickly as money, so it makes sense to avoid it if possible during a viral outbreak.